 Michelle Obama’s gardens from DC to Chicago

 When First Lady Michelle Obama broke ground on the South Lawn of the White House in the spring of 2009, she was planting much more than just a vegetable patch.
-She was seeding a national movement toward healthier eating, environmental stewardship, and community engagement.
+She was seeding a national movement toward healthier eating, environmental consciousness, and community engagement.
 Today, that legacy is putting down permanent roots in Chicago’s historic Jackson Park at the Obama Presidential Center (OPC), which opens June 19, 2026.

 Mrs. Obama’s White House Kitchen Garden was the first major vegetable garden on the presidential grounds since Eleanor Roosevelt’s victory garden during World War II.